 Now we shall discuss these elements in detail:

+Money is the standard unit of measurement in accounting, although now a day’s, quantitative information is also being supplied along with monetary information.
 Money as a measurement scale has no universal denomination.
 It takes the shape of currency ruling in the country.
-For example, in Australia measurement scale is Australian Dollar, in India Rupees (`), in USA Dollar ($) and so on.
+For example, in Australia measurement scale is the Australian Dollar, in India Rupees (`), in the USA Dollar ($) and so on.